MBlenn/BOINC/BOINC instancer/README.md

 Copy (additional) account config files to /opt/boinc/config_repo/boinc_accounts
 ```
-In the above example, the instancer first creates the basic directory structure, then downloads the configuration from http://remotehttphost.com/bic.tar.
+In the above example, the instancer first creates the basic directory structure, then downloads the configuration from https://raw.githubusercontent.com/MBlenn/BOINC/master/BOINC%20instancer/bic.tar.
 A local .tar file could also be used instead.
 The archive is extracted, but existing files are not overwritten.
 Here an account configuratipon file for World Community Grid is included.
-Since the archive didn't exclude a remote_hosts.cfg, a new one is created allowing all hosts of the local network (computed from the default gateway).
+Since the archive didn't include a remote_hosts.cfg, a new one is created, allowing RPC access for all hosts of the local network (computed from the default gateway).
 Additional account config files can be placed in the specified path, to be used by future instance creations.
 A sample configuration archive is provided [here](bic.tar), make sure to download it in raw mode.
 It includes a working WCG account file (via weak account key), cc_config.xml, global_prefs_override.xml as well as an empty gui_rpc_auth.cfg.
 Create your own archive by replacing or adding further account files.

 ### Instance creation